-A civilian flying training school conducts high density flying training operations within Danger Areas inside D621A.
+A civilian flying training school conducts high density flying training operations within D621A.
 The following is to be considered:

 - a) To avoid the civilian flying training area, Defence high-intensity fast jet manoeuvring operations are not to descend below 7000 FT in vicinity of the civilian Danger Areas.
-The use of de-conflicted altitudes provides a necessary buffer between these incompatible military and civilian activities. - b) Military aircraft conducting a benign mission profile may still plan and conduct other flights below 7000 FT within the Danger Areas inside D621A, after full consideration of any risks due to the civil flying training operations.
+The use of de-conflicted altitudes provides a necessary buffer between these incompatible military and civilian activities; and - b) Military aircraft conducting a benign mission profile may still plan and conduct other flights below 7000 FT within D621A, after full consideration of any risks due to the civil flying training operations.
 These flights could be undertaken by any military aircraft platform (including foreign military) at any altitude.